Note: This is a final-year dissertation write-up fellowship. Applicants should intend to defend by the end of the award period, or shortly thereafter.

 - A curriculum vitae (three pages maximum)

 - A project proposal.
-The project proposal is a description of the dissertation project, with a working title, not to exceed 1,500 words (on single-spaced pages).
+The project proposal is a description of the dissertation project, with a working title, not to exceed 1,500 words.
 Margins should not be smaller than one inch and the font should not be smaller than 10 points.
 When writing the description, bear in mind that committee members are from various disciplines.
 Without sacrificing substance, please ensure that presentation of your project is accessible to readers who are not experts in your subject.
 If you intend to submit images, there is a two-page limit.

 - A detailed timetable for completion of the dissertation (two pages maximum)